hynek/argon2-cffi/CONTRIBUTING.rst

   This is a hard rule; patches with missing tests or documentation won’t be merged.
 - Write `good test docstrings`_.
 - Obey `PEP 8`_ and `PEP 257`_.
-- If you address review feedback, make sure to bump the pull request.
-  Maintainers don’t receive notifications if you push new commits.

 Please note that this project is released with a Contributor `Code of Conduct`_.
 By participating in this project you agree to abide by its terms.